redwoodjs/redwoodjs-com-archive/docs/cells.md

 Redwood looks for all files ending in "Cell" (so if you want your component to be a Cell, its filename does have to end in "Cell"), but if the file 1) doesn't export a const named `QUERY` and 2) has a default export, then it'll be skipped.

-When would you want do this?
+When would you want to do this?
 If you just want a file to end in "Cell" for some reason.
 Otherwise, don't worry about it!

 <!-- Source: https://github.com/redwoodjs/redwood/pull/597 -->
 <!-- Source: https://github.com/redwoodjs/redwood/pull/554 -->